 BHECN partnered with the University of Nebraska Public Policy Center (NUPPC) for four-part webinar series, Focus on Forensic Mental Health.

 1) Promoting Healthcare Provider Safety: A Comprehensive Approach presented by Lynn M. Van Male, PhD, CTM, 2) Mental Health Courts

 presented by Judge Ginger Lerner-Wren, 3) Patients & Prisoners: The Evolving Role of Correctional Psychiatry presented by Dr. Jacqueline Landess and Dr. Brian Holoyda, and 4) Limiting Liability: A Clinical Forensic Psychologist Perspective presented by Dr. Scott A. Bresler.

-The BHECN Academy has produced several online learning modules that provide professionally developed, peer-reviewed, clinically relevant, and educationally sound materials to maintain and strengthen the competency of behavioral health providers across Nebraska.
+BHECN has produced two online learning modules on ADHD and one module on Behavioral Health Screening that provide professionally developed, peer-reviewed, clinically relevant, and educationally sound materials to maintain and strengthen the competency of behavioral health providers across Nebraska.